 Jeff: How do we go about implementing that?

 Dr. Michio Kaku: Well, Elon Musk, the genius behind Space X and all the recent news about moon rockets.
 Elon Musk said casually, "Maybe we can drop a hydrogen bomb on the polar ice caps and melt them."
 I think that's a little bit premature because who wants to drink radioactive water?

 Dr. Michio Kaku: But I think solar cells and solar satellites can beam energy to the polar ice caps to accelerate the process of heating it up.
 So a combination of methane gas, a combination of beaming energy to the polar ice caps, could start this runaway greenhouse effect to make Mars into another Garden of Eden.

 Dustin: I find it interesting that you are more focused on changing the planet temperature and terraforming Mars than I feel like it would be easier to make plants that kind of change their genomes so that they grow better in a Mars ecosystem.
 Instead of changing the planet, change the plants.

 Dr. Michio Kaku: Yeah.
-I think definitely would should genetically modify algae so that they would consume carbon dioxide on a very vast scale because the atmosphere is almost pure carbon dioxide.
+I think definitely we should genetically modify algae so that they would consume carbon dioxide on a very vast scale because the atmosphere is almost pure carbon dioxide.
 Also thrive in a cold environment.
 Mars is a frozen desert.
 It's frozen solid.
 So we have to find a way for plants to grow in a very cold environment.
 So initially we'll have to create hydroponics.
-That is we'll have to create gigantic factories producing the first plants to create top soil.
+That is, we'll have to create gigantic factories producing the first plants to create topsoil.
 But once that gets off the ground, I think we're going to have to heat up large areas of Mars so that plants can exist that'll proliferate on their own.
 Okay?
-So I think definitely we want to jump start this technology to create agrobusiness on Mars by using biotechnology.
+So I think definitely we want to jump-start this technology to create agrobusiness on Mars by using biotechnology.